 - 1. Contact school based staff member or the Family Community Specialist to schedule an appointment - 2.
 Contact the school administrative staff (assistant principal or principal) - 3.
-Contact the Parent and Student Concerns office
+Contact the Parent & Student Concerns office at (314) 345-2480.

-Note: The procedures outlined here are not to be used for resolving complaints that are specifically governed by other existing federal, state or local regulations, including but not limited to student suspensions and expulsions, employee grievances, special education appeals, FERPA, or ADA.
+Note: The procedures outlined here are not to be used for resolving concerns that are specifically governed by other existing federal, state or local regulations, including but not limited to student suspensions and expulsions, employee grievances, special education appeals, FERPA, or ADA.

-Parent Action Council (PAC) District -Wide Parent Organization
+Parent Action Council (PAC) District-Wide Parent Organization

-The Parent Action Council (PAC) will serve as a district parental involvement organization.
-In partnership with the Office of Family and Community Engagement, the Parent Liaison and individual Parent Teacher Organizations.
-The Parent Action Council will consist of representatives from each St. Louis Public School and meets once a month.
+The Parent Action Council (PAC) will serve as a district parental engagement organization, in partnership with the Office of Family and Community Engagement, the SLPS Parent Liaison, and individual Parent Teacher Organizations.
+The Parent Action Council consists of representatives from every Saint Louis Public School and meets once a month.
+PAC is open to all parents, guardians, and caregivers of Saint Louis Public School students.

-- Vision: The Parent Action Council of St. Louis Public Schools is to act as a district parental involvement organization that helps provide effective collaboration among students, families, communities, schools and the district to support student academic development and parental empowerment. - Mission: The Parent Action Council of St. Louis Public Schools serves as a community network for families, advocates for change, and is a resource which addresses the concerns of SLPS families.
+- Vision: The Parent Action Council of Saint Louis Public Schools acts as a district parental engagement organization that provides effective collaboration among students, families, communities, schools, and the district to support student academic development and parental empowerment. - Mission: The Parent Action Council of Saint Louis Public Schools serves as a community network, advocates for change, and is a resource which addresses the concerns of all SLPS parents, guardians, and/or caregivers.

-To reach the Parent Action Council, email parentactioncouncil@gmail.com or visit https://sites.google.com/view/slpspac/.
-Interested parents can also contact their school's Family and Community Specialist or their school PTO for more information.
+To reach the Parent Action Council, email parentactioncouncil@gmail.com or visit the PAC Website.
+Interested parents/guardians can also contact their school's Family & Community Specialist or their school PTO for more information.

-Uniform/Dress Code Expectation
+Uniform/Dress Code Expectations

-School site shall develop a Uniform/Dress Code Procedure in partnership with students, parent(s)/legal guardian(s), and school personnel.
-The Dress Code Procedure will support a positive school culture by identifying attire that promotes school safety and student health.
-In all cases the school principal or designee shall inform the student, parent(s)/legal guardian(s), and school community of the school Uniform/Dress Code Procedure.
-All students and parent(s)/legal guardian(s) are expected to follow the written procedure.
+Individual school sites maintain the autonomy to develop a Uniform/Dress Code in partnership with students, parents/ guardians, and school personnel.
+The Dress Code will support a positive school culture by identifying attire that promotes school safety and student health.
+In all cases the school principal or designee shall inform students, parents/ guardians, and the school community of the school Uniform/Dress Code.
+All students and parents/ guardians are expected to adhere to the school's established Uniform/Dress Code.